yogeshdarji99/mesos/3rdparty/libprocess/README.md

 ~~~

 Why use `defer` in this context rather than just executing
-`Master::detected` synchronously?
+`Master::contended` synchronously?
 To answer this, we need to remember
 that when the promise associated with the future returned from
-`contender->contend()` is completed that will synchronously invoke all
+`contender->contend()` is completed, that will synchronously invoke all
-registered callbacks (i.e., the `Future::onAny` one in the example
+registered callbacks (i.e., the parameter of `Future::onAny` in the example
 above), _which may be in a different process_!
-Without using `defer`
+Without using `defer`,
 the process responsible for executing `contender->contend()` will
-potentially cause `&Master::contended` to get executed simultaneously
+potentially cause `&Master::contended` to get executed simultaneously,
-(i.e., on a different thread) than the `Master` process!
+i.e., on a different thread than the `Master` process!
 This creates
 the potential for a data race in which two threads access members of
 `Master` concurrently.
 Instead, using `defer` (with `self()`) will
 dispatch the method _back_ to the `Master` process to be executed at a
 later point in time within the single-threaded execution context of
 the `Master`.
-Using `defer` here precisely allows us to capture these
+Using `defer` here allows us to capture these
-semantics.
+semantics precisely.

-A natural question that folks often ask is whether or not we ever
+A natural question that folks often ask is whether we ever
-_don't_ want to use `defer(self(), ...)`, or even just 'defer`.
+_don't_ want to use `defer(self(), ...)`, or even just `defer`.
 In
 some circumstances, you actually don't need to defer back to your own
 process, but you often want to defer.
-A good example of that is
+A good example of that is the
-handling HTTP requests.
+handling of HTTP requests.
 Consider this example:

 ~~~{.cpp}
 using namespace process;